h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 **Figure 12:** AI Lifecycle with H2O.ai Products

-In the above AI lifecycle process diagram, business users typically have use cases that they need to solve where they need to improve productivity or customer experiences, etc. Business users will engage teams of data engineers and data scientists to build models.
-The data engineers can use Q for data exploration while the data scientistis can use Driverless AI or H2O for model training.
-Once the data scientists feel they have a high quality model based on their experimentation and exploration, those models are typically validated by a data science team.
-Some of the data scientists can use Driverless AI for model testing and validation.
-Once you have a model where it looks like it performs well and it does what you expect, it is going to be handed over to a production team.
-That is what you see on the lower right hand side of the diagram.
-That production team is going to be responsible for deploying that model onto a production environment and making sure that model is serving the needs of business applications.
+In the above AI lifecycle with H2O.ai Products (H2O AI Platform), business users can solve or improve productivity issues, customer experience issues, etc. Business users will engage teams of data engineers and data scientists to build models.
+Data engineers can use H2O.ai Wave (Apps) for data exploration, while data scientists can use Driverless AI for model training.
+Once the data scientists feel they have a high-quality model base on their experimentation and exploration, those models are typically validated by a data science team.
+Through the H2O AI Platform, data scientists can use Driverless AI for model testing and validation.
+Once you have a model where it looks like it performs well and does what you expect, it will be handed over to a production team.
+That is what you see on the lower right-hand side of the diagram.
+That production team will be responsible for deploying that model into a production environment and ensuring that the model is serving business applications' needs.
 DevOps Engineers and ModelOps Engineers can use MLOps for Driverless AI model production testing, deployment, and lifecycle management.
 From there, once you have a model that works, you will typically integrate that model into those business applications.
-Application Developers can use Q SDK to integrate the MLOps deployed model into the AI application for bringing the predictions to the end user.
-So, there is sort of a down stream service that you are providing support to that you have to make sure you can meet the service level agreement with.
-[1]
+Application Developers can use the H2O.ai Wave SDK to incorporate the MLOps deployed model into the AI application to bring the end-user predictions.
+Hence, a downstream service can be created in the H2O AI Platform to make sure you can meet the service-level agreement or an array of other desires.

 ### Barriers for AI Adoption at Scale